Oneflow-Inc/oneflow/README.md

-**OneFlow is a performance-centered platform for machine learning.**
+**OneFlow is an open-source performance-centered platform for machine learning.**

 - [Install OneFlow](#install-oneflow)
   - [System requirements](#system-requirements)